 In view of its close and wide-ranging ties with the European Union, Switzerland has adopted an approach based on an array of bilateral agreements in clearly defined areas: the bilateral approach.

-The closeness of this relationship clearly requires an active European policy.
-Switzerland has adopted a policy to safeguard its interests based on bilateral agreements with the EU.
-Concrete questions and problems in clearly deﬁned areas are regulated by a series of bilateral agreements.
-This pragmatic step-by-step approach has made it possible to devise tailor-made contractual solutions to a wide range of economic and political questions.
-The agreements do not only provide both parties with extensive market access, they are also a basis for close cooperation in key policy areas.
+This pragmatic step-by-step approach has made it possible to devise tailor-made, contractual solutions to a wide range of economic and political questions.
+The agreements not only provide both parties with extensive market access, they are also a basis for close cooperation in key policy areas.
 The bilateral approach enables Switzerland to adopt a policy based on openness and close cooperation with its European neighbours.
-Examples include cooperation in the cross-border taxation of savings income and combating fraud, coordination of asylum policy procedures and Switzerland’s contribution to European enlargement or cohesion in support of the new EU member states.
-This approach also guarantees Switzerland’s con-tinued institutional independence.
-As a non-member of the EU, however, Switzerland has no right to partake in the decision-making at the EU level.

-The objective of Switzerland’s European policy is to create the best possible basis for relations with the EU.
-It is with this in mind that the bilateral agreements between Switzerland and the EU (including with its predecessor organisations) have been continuously developed and deepened over the decades.
+The objective of Switzerland’s EU policy is to create the best possible basis for relations with the EU.
+It is with this in mind that Switzerland and the EU (and predecessor organisations) have continuously developed and consolidated their network of bilateral agreements over the decades.
 Altogether around 20 main agreements plus a large number of secondary agreements have been concluded in various stages.
-This bilateral approach has been approved at regular intervals by the Swiss electorate in a series of referendums – seven since the year 2000.
+The bilateral approach has been confirmed at regular intervals by the Swiss electorate in a series of referendums – seven since the year 2000.